 The Group recognizes revenue over time during the construction process.
 Because the cost of unit of the installation completion of the construction is directly related to fulfilling performance obligation, the Group uses the cost of unit of installation as the estimated total output incurred.
 The cost ratio is used to measure the progress of the completion, and after the inspection of the installation of the construction, income and cost are relatively recognized.
 The Group gradually recognizes contract assets during the construction process and transfers the amount to accounts receivable when issuing invoices.
-If the payment received for the construction project exceeds the amount, the difference is recognized as contract liability.
-The project retention fund is withheld by the customer as stated in the contract to ensure that the Group completes all contractual obligations and is recognized as contract assets until the Group satisfies the performance obligations.
+If the payment received for the construction fund is withheld by the customer as stated in the contract to ensure that the Group completes all contractual obligations and is recognized as contract assets until the Group satisfies the performance obligations.